priscilla-b/dsa/data-structures/linked-lists/linked-lists.md

 A work around the slowness of random access of linked lists and the slowness of insertion of arrays is to have a combined data structure (an array of linked lists).
 Each element in an array will contain a linked list, making it easier to search within linked lists, and faster to insert in arrays.

-## Implementation with Python
+## Implementation

-A linked list consits of nodes, and each node has two elements: the data and the pointer to the next node.
+A linked list consists of nodes, and each node has two elements: the data and the pointer to the next node.

+If you need to reference a linked list, you only need to use the head node.
+You can get the other elements in the head node by accessing its next point and so on.

 ![linked-list](linked_list.png)
 [source](https://www.geeksforgeeks.org/python-linked-list/)

+If you need to traverse a linked list, you just need a variable to store the current node.
+You update that variable by setting it to its next at every iteration.

+### Python example

 ```py